jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

        workbook = xlsxwriter.Workbook(filename, {'constant_memory': True})

   Note, in this mode a row of data is written and then discarded when a cell in a new row is added via one of the worksheet ``write_()`` methods.
-As such data should be written in sequential row order once this mode is on.
+As such once this mode is on data should be written in sequential row order.

   See :ref:`memory_perf` for more details.